-10 Tips for Tailgating with Man’s Best Friend
+10 Tips for RV Tailgating with Dogs

 People say that one of the reasons I got Starter RV was so that the dog could tailgate with us and I didn’t have to cut my tailgate time short to go home to let the dog out.